hatemosphere/donger/README.md

 ### Description

-Simple CLI tool to print dongers from Donger List.
-Should
+Simple CLI tool to copy dongers from Dongerlist to clipboard.
+Should work on all mainstream OS.

 ### TODOs